cultuurnet/apidocs/projects/uitdatabank/docs/entry-api/school-events.md

 2. The event must have an `organizer` that has the `Cultuurkuur` label
 3. Specific education related `labels` are mandatory
 4. In case of a [guided tour](#guided-tours) or a [bookable event](#bookable-events): the `calendarType` must be set to `permanent`
-5. In case of a [bookable event](#bookable-events): the `dummy place for bookable events` must be used for the location
+5. In case of a [bookable event](#bookable-events): the `location in consultation with the school` must be used for the location

 ### audienceType